yesup/partner-sdk/docs/readme.txt

 How to upload library to JCenter

 1. in project root, run:
-   gradle build
+   ./gradlew build

-2. gradle bintrayUpload
+2. ./gradlew bintrayUpload